agileactors/academy-node-workshop/README.md

 ## Branch Tasks

 1. Create an http server using the `http` module.
 When the server is up use the logger to log the message `Server listening on port ${PORT}`.
-The ``PORT`` is the listening PORT of the server.
+2. Use the `process` global to get the `PORT` number from the .env file.
+Then start the server at this `PORT`.
-2. Create a simple http router.
+3. Create a simple http router.
 The router should handle the following `HTTP GET` requests:
     * Route: `'/' => <h1>Index Page</h1>`
     * Route: `/about' => <h1>About Page</h1>`